 Irene Jacobs, MC, LPC, CSAT, Clinical Director

-Irene is the Clinical Director for Willow House.
-Her counseling background has shaped her passion in the field of trauma and addiction.
-Her experience includes sex addiction; love addiction; relationship and intimacy issues; victims of domestic sex trafficking; human trafficking; survivors of torture; self-harm; personality disorders; addictions; and disordered eating.
-Irene has worked in the Primary, Family, and Trauma counselor positions at The Meadows, giving her incredible experience in the programming needed to treat women struggling with intimacy and relationship issues.
-Her extensive knowledge combined with her sensitivity offers healing and hope for Willow House patients and their families.
+Irene is the Clinical Director for Willow House at Meadows Behavioural Health in Arizona.
+Years of experience in counselling and administration has deepened her understanding of, and passion for, people who struggle with trauma and addiction.
+Irene has expertise in the areas of sex addiction; love addiction; relationship and intimacy issues; victims of domestic sex trafficking; human trafficking; survivors of torture; self-harm; personality disorders; addictions; and disordered eating.
+She has worked as a Primary, Family, and Trauma therapist at The Meadows, giving her rich experience in how to treat women and their families struggling with intimacy and relationship issues.
+On several occasions, Irene has been asked to contribute to the Dr Phil Show as an expert on topics related to female intimacy and relationships.
+In addition, Irene is a contributing author to the book, Voices Against Sex Slavery.
+Her extensive knowledge and experience, combined with her clinical sensitivity and warmth, offers healing and hope for patients and their families.

 Isabel Nino de Guzman, Ph.D., CSAT-S, Psychologist